lemonslicenebula/gatsby-apollo-minimal-starter/README.md

 # gatsby-apollo-minimal-starter
-Hello world starter to get up and running with Gatsby and Apollo Client
+Hello world starter to get up and running with Gatsby and Apollo Client for your projects!

 #### Getting Started